 - Price: The Superlight still commands a premium price tag.
 While it’s a high-quality product, there are now more budget-friendly alternatives that offer similar performance.

 - Micro-USB Port: In an age of USB-C, the Superlight’s use of a Micro-USB charging port feels dated.
-It’s a minor inconvenience but worth noting.
+It’s a minor inconvenience but

 - Lack of Features: The minimalist design means you miss out on features like a dedicated DPI button, extra programmable buttons, or RGB lighting.
 If you want a mouse that does more than just aim, this isn’t it.